 Most of the images he shoots are captured in real locations using his Hasselblad and Canon 5D Mark II cameras.
 Li Wei also uses cranes, props, and assistance from a technical crew to pull off his concepts.

-Often depicted in gravity-defying scenarios, his works are comprised of a perfectly balanced combination of photography and performance art.
+Often depicted in gravity-defying scenarios, his works comprise a perfectly balanced combination of photography and performance art.
 His installations also consist of videos that create illusions of a dangerous reality.
 Over the years, his unique works have been featured in many galleries and magazines.
 Though his work is often seen as humorous, it does a great of addressing a wide array of topics that span world politics to gender relations today.

-‘Fall’, his breakthrough series
+Fall, his breakthrough series

-His popularity and rise to fame were catapulted by his gravity-defying Fall series which consisted of different scenarios that saw the artist bury his head in various sticky situations such as in the windscreen of a car, in a pile of books and newspapers, in Como lake, in walls, and so on.
+His popularity and rise to fame were catapulted by his gravity-defying Fall series, which consisted of different scenarios that saw the artist bury his head in various sticky situations such as in the windscreen of a car, in a pile of books and newspapers, in Como lake, in walls, and so on.